 Son of the Buddha, all of those bodhisattvas do step entirely beyond them, however, they do so only due to their aspiration to acquire the Dharma of all buddhas.
-It is not due to their own cognition's power of meditative contemplation.190 Now, however, on this seventh ground, it is because of their own power of cognition that all Two Vehicles practitioners become unable to even approach them.
+It is not due to their own cognition's power of meditative contemplation.190 Now, however, on this seventh ground, it itw, however, on this seventh ground, this occurs by virtue of their own power of wisdom.n.of the Buddhas.
+It is not by firtue os because of their own power of cognition that Two Vehicles practitioners are unable to even approach them.